casper-network/docs-archive/technical-framework/node/communications.md

 We can rightfully ask how the gossip algorithm outlined above fares in the face of malicious actors that don't want to take their share in the data distribution, i.e. what happens if a node decides not to propagate the messages?

 The consensus protocol we're building has a built-in protection against lazy validators: to get their fees from a Block produced by somebody else they have to build on top of it.
-When they do that, they have to gossip about it, otherwise it will not become part of the DAG or it can get orphaned if conflicting blocks emerge, so it's in everyone's incentive for gossiping to happen at a steady pace.
+When they do that, they have to gossip about it, otherwise it will not become part of the DAG or it can get orphaned if conflicting blocks emerge, so it's in everyone's interest for gossiping to happen at a steady pace.

 What if they decide to announce _their_ Blocks to _everyone_ but never relay other Blocks from other nodes?
 They have a few incentives against doing this:

 * If everybody would be doing it then the nodes unknown to the creators would get it much later and might produce conflicting blocks, the consensus would slow down.
-* When they finally announce a Block they built _everyone_ would try to download it from them, putting extra load on their networks, plus they might have to download extra Blocks that the node failed to relay before.
+* When they finally announce a Block they built _everyone_ would try to download it directory from them, putting extra load on their networks, plus they might have to download extra Blocks that the node failed to relay before.
 * If we have to relay to a 100 nodes directly, it could easily to take longer for each of the 100 to download it from 1 node then for 10 nodes to do so and then relay to 10 more nodes each.

 Having a _relay factor_ together with the mechanism of returning whether the information was _new_ has the following purpose: